7fantasy7/de-sub/README.md

 - `exists` flag prevents operations on non-existent services without reverting on default values
 - Price stored in wei for maximum flexibility (creators can set any amount)
 - Creator address stored for earnings withdrawal authorization
+- `paused` allows creators to temporarily stop new subscriptions
+- `subscriberCount` tracks total subscribers for analytics

 #### 2. **Subscription Structure**
 ```solidity